Equality, diversity and inclusion

 Our primary aim is to offer a safe space for those on the spectrum to share insights and experiences, and to support each other in adapting to the various day-to-day challenges of employment.
 A secondary aim is to share our knowledge and experiences, to increase understanding of autism and how best to support and work with autistic people within the Met Office.

-Our Black, Asian and Minority Ethnic (BAME) Staff Network aims to support the Met Office in becoming the employer of choice for people from diverse ethnic backgrounds.
+Our EM-Power Network aims to support the Met Office in becoming the employer of choice for people from diverse ethnic backgrounds.
 We want to build a working environment that promotes equal involvement by spreading awareness as well as providing advice and encouragement to colleagues from underrepresented groups.

-The Network is a forum for BAME colleagues across the Met Office to share their experiences and support each other.
+The Network is a forum for ethnically diverse colleagues across the Met Office to share their experiences and support each other.
 It is a safe space to discuss, challenge and take action where necessary to promote race equality and diversity at the Met Office.

-- Provide information and support for staff, their friends and family;
+- Meet regularly for networking and social events.
+Provide information and support for staff, their friends and family;

 - Actively promote the Met Office diversity and inclusivity agenda to include encouraging difference, openness, respect, fairnessand transparency, through which a positive and open working environment can be created